 - Negative shapes, i.e. the shapes between objects

-Where possible I will do a fairly representational sketch on the spot, but the design of the painting will be done in the studio at my home in Hampshire.
-It is here that I will study my drawing – or photograph if I have not had time to do a sketch – to see what needs to be left out, moved or brought in to make a satisfactory composition.
+Where possible do a representational sketch on the spot - or take photograph if you don't have time to do a sketch – in order to see what needs to be left out, moved or brought in to make a satisfactory composition.

-It is good practice to experiment with making patterns from a subject in black and white as a thumbnail sketch prior to embarking on a full-scale painting in order to find the best balance and format for a simple underlying composition – though I do not always do this, preferring to be an explorer in the new territory of the painting.
-Sometimes I will create a three-tone collage initially, to look for likely shapes.
+It is good practice to experiment with making patterns from a subject in black and white as a thumbnail sketch prior to embarking on a full-scale painting in order to find the best balance and format for a simple underlying composition.
+Although Mike says that he 'doesn't always do this, preferring to be an explorer in the new territory of the painting.
+Sometimes I will create a three-tone collage initially, to look for likely shapes'.

-However, the essence of my approach now is to develop the design during the painting, and the main way to do that is to put down interesting outlines and blocks of colour on the board.
-Once I have put down the first shape, I try to repeat it elsewhere on the painting, but in a different size, in a different context, in a different colour or from a different angle.
+Begin by putting down interesting outlines and blocks of colour on the board.
+Once you have put down the first shape, try to repeat it elsewhere on the painting, but in a different size, in a different context, in a different colour or from a different angle.

-Cluster of Boats, Cornwall, mixed media, 10 x 12in.
-Repetition of rounded shapes of boats gives a rhythm to the picture.
+Cluster of Boats, Cornwall, mixed media, (10 x12in.)
+The repetition of rounded shapes of boats gives a rhythm to the picture.

-Shapes and patterns which repeat each other have the effect of causing the eye to move around the picture, and I strive to repeat shapes but build in differences in the repetition, rather as a composer will introduce variations on a theme.
-Such variations tend to stimulate interest and to make the picture dynamic rather than static.
+Shapes and patterns which repeat each other have the effect of causing the eye to move around the picture, so strive to repeat shapes but build in differences in the repetition.
+These variations stimulate interest and make the picture dynamic rather than static.
 Diagonals have a similar effect, keeping the eye moving.
 Masts of boats are particularly useful in this way, for they not only keep the eye moving but they also serve to link different parts of the picture – the foreground to the sky, the water to the buildings, for example.
-Thus I may repeat the shape of a boat several times, but view the boat from a different angle.
-I may deliberately lean a mast over to create a diagonal or to link two areas (see St. Ives, below, Cluster of Boats, Cornwall, above, and Fishing Huts, Swanage, below).
+For example, you could repeat the shape of a boat several times, but view the boat from a different angle or by leaning a mast over to create a diagonal or to link two areas (see St. Ives, below, Cluster of Boats, Cornwall, above, and Fishing Huts, Swanage, below).

-Fishing Huts, Swanage, mixed media, 17 x 22in.
-Use of repeated verticals serving to link beach to sky.
+Fishing Huts, Swanage, mixed media, (17x22in.).
+This shows use of repeated verticals serving to link beach to sky.

-Whilst I look for light and shade where these will contribute to the overall pattern, I will invent or move patches of light or shade in order to help create an interesting design (see Polperro, below).
-The use of colour will form the subject of a subsequent article, but note here that the repetition of patches of colour form an important part of the pattern and help to keep the eye moving around the picture.
+Also look for light and shade where these will contribute to the overall pattern, You can invent or move patches of light or shade in order to help create an interesting design (see Polperro, below).
+The repetition of patches of colour form an important part of the pattern and help to keep the eye moving around the picture.

 Tools and Techniques

-It does not invariably produce a satisfying painting, of course.
-No matter how much I have looked at the subject though a viewfinder, trying to find the best viewpoint, trying to cut some of the objects so that only a part of them appears in the picture (for this helps to increase their abstract quality), sometimes I find that the resulting picture lacks impact.
+You won't always produce a satisfying painting, of course.
+No matter how much you have looked at the subject though a viewfinder, trying to find the best viewpoint, trying to cut some of the objects so that only a part of them appears in the picture (for this helps to increase their abstract quality), sometimes the resulting picture can lack impact.